KyberNetwork/developer-portal/docs/guide-reserves.md

 ```

 #### Defining withdrawal addresses
 Since withdrawing funds from the reserve contract might happen frequently, we assume the withdraw operation will be done from a hot wallet address, or even some automated script.
 That is why the withdraw permissions are granted to the operator addresses of the reserve contract.
 As hot wallets are in greater risk of being compromised, a limited list of withdrawal addresses is defined per token by the admin address.
 In the json file, we enable defining per token a few withdrawal addresses and one address per exchange.
-Note this is only a logical concep,t.
+Note this is only a logical concept.
 This address might be any address you wish to withdraw funds to.

 Let's take a look at the `exchanges` dictionary in `ropsten_reserve_input.json`.
 Fill in your ETH and KNC withdraw addresses for the purposes of rebalancing your reserve.
 Note that the `binance` string is just a convention.
 Also note that **all tokens you wish to support must have withdraw addresses**.